AgentA94/Challenge/README.md

 I used the latest version of python3 which is python3.10.2 for the python script.
-Use the following link to download the windows64 installer for the latest python version. https://www.python.org/downloads/release/python-3102/ After installing the latest version of python you may need to add the install of python to the path in your environment variables.
+Use the following link to download the windows64 installer for the latest python version. https://www.python.org/downloads/release/python-3102/ After installing the latest version of python you may need to add python to the path in your environment variables.
-If your install did not come with pip you can install it using the following command int the command window python get-pip.py.
+If your install did not come with pip you can install it using the following command int the command window "python get-pip.py".
 Once pip is installed the plotly and pandas packages need to be installed using pip.
-The commands are pip install pandas and pip install plotly==5.6.0.
+The commands are "pip install pandas" and "pip install plotly==5.6.0".

 Execution of the code: